PIesPnuema/stl_implementation_practice/include/dlist_README.md

                             return *this;
                     }

-    -The magic was in the overloads in the iterator class
+    - The magic was in the overloads in the iterator class
             - You must make these work first in order to use algorithms on them
                     - pay close attention to the use of the overloads ==, != inside iterator and then the == overload in node struct